Sakamoto Days

 Sakamoto Days (stylized in all caps) is a Japanese manga series written and illustrated by Yuto Suzuki.
-It has been serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump since November 2020, with its chapters collected in 24 tankōbon volumes as of October 2025.
+It has been serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump since November 2020, with its chapters collected in 28 tankōbon volumes as of August 2026.
 It is simultaneously published in English by Viz Media and the Manga Plus online platform.

 The story revolves around Taro Sakamoto, a retired legendary hitman who has settled into a quiet and mundane life as a family man.
 However, his peaceful life is disrupted when former enemies and colleagues from his hitman days come seeking revenge.
 To protect his family and loved ones, Sakamoto must use his exceptional combat skills to face off against a variety of adversaries while trying to maintain his ordinary facade.

 An anime television series adaptation produced by TMS Entertainment aired from January to March 2025, with a second cours aired from July to September of the same year.
-A live-action film adaptation is set to premiere in Japan in Q2 2026.
+A second season is set to premiere in January 2027.
+A live-action film adaptation premiered in Japan in April 2026.

-By August 2025, the manga had over 15 million copies in circulation.
+By August 2026, the manga had over 18 million copies in circulation.